dmarciano/RandomStringGenerator/README.md

 - Ability to specify a random number generator to use
   - Library comes with two built-in classes: ```RandomGenerator``` and ```CryptoRandomGenerator```
 - Able to specify anything from single character strings to very complex patterns including letters, numbers, and symbols/punctuation
-- Able to specify
+- Able to specify list to choose an item from
-- Control Blocks to have granular control over tokens or to use built-in/user-defined, functions (e.g. date/time, GUID, etc.) to generate part of the string
+- Built-in DateTime and GUID functions
+- Ability to specify user-defined functions for generating a portion of the string (e.g. to pull information from a database and have it directly be incorporated in the output string)
+- Global and local exclusion blocks to allow exclusing a character, number, or symbol from anywhere in the output string, or just preventing a single token from generating a specific character, number, or symbol.

 ## Uses
 This library is used for generating random string based on a pattern or specific requirements, such as: